Roasted curry cauliflower is a great weeknight vegetable side dish that’s low carb and loaded with flavor and texture.

 before and after

-Curry cauliflower roasted to perfect tenderness and kissed with a touch of warm, earthy turmeric is a side dish that should be at every vegetarian meal.
+Roasted curry cauliflower cooked to perfect tenderness in the oven and kissed with a touch of warm, earthy turmeric is a side dish that should be at every vegetarian meal.
 It’s hearty, flavorful and satisfying on it’s own.
 Don’t be surprised if you’re able to make a whole meal out of it because it’s that addicting.
 Before you realize it, you’ve gobbled down a whole head by yourself.
 Just be prepared for your body reaction to all that fiber!
 Hahaha, sure it’s good AND cleansing at the same time.

 What we love about this recipe most is that you can add as many toppings and for extra flavor and texture as you want.
 We added pistachios and coconut flakes.
 But golden raisins, almonds, cashews and so many other crunchy goodies come to mind that can make this dish even more outstanding.
 The possibilities are truly endless!